andycwilliams/Secure-Signup/README.md

 MERN app that consists of simple signup form.
 Uses Material UI and (potentially) SCSS for any custom styling.

-Three pages:
+Two pages:

-- Landing page
-- Signup page
+- Landing/Signup page
 - Successful login page

 Focused on thorough account setup and security: